prompt-toolkit/python-prompt-toolkit/README.rst

 Library for building interactive command lines in Python.

-It could be a replacement for `readline`, but it's more powerful:
+It could be a replacement for `readline`.
+It's Pure Python, and has some advanced features:

 - Syntax highlighting of the input while typing.
 (Usually with a Pygments lexer.)
-- Multiline input.
+- Multiline input
-- Advanced code completion.
+- Advanced code completion

 The Python repl
 ---------------

-Run `./bin/prompt_toolkit-python-repl` to get an interactive Python prompt with syntaxt highlighting, code completion, etc...
+Run `./bin/prompt-toolkit-python-repl` to get an interactive Python prompt with syntaxt highlighting, code completion, etc...

 Example